jford1906/prof.clontz.org/classes/2017/06/ma126/standards.md

     - Section 6.2
     - Due by Aug 31
 - **C16: Approximation.**
-  Approximate series and power series within appropriate margins of error.
+  Use series to approximate values within appropriate margins of error.
     - Section 6.4
     - Due by Aug 31